“Life imitates art far more than art imitates Life” – Oscar Wilde

 1. “Dare to be dull.”

 When most people start improvising, they think they need to create crazy characters and wacky situations to be funny.
-But the reality is that comedy comes from truth–it doesn’t need flashing lights or fancy fog machines.
+But the reality is that comedy comes from truth – it doesn’t need flashing lights or fancy fog machines.
 The same is true when it comes to certain work and life situations.
-Success isn’t about getting the newest gadget (aka the flashing lights); success comes from hard-work and planning, which might be viewed as dull, but it is effective.
+Success isn’t about getting the newest gadget; success comes from hard work and planning, which might be viewed as dull.

 “A well-managed factory is boring.” – Peter F. Drucker

 2. “Make a connection with the other player.”

 Improv is a team-sport, as are work and life.
 To have a successful improv scene, you must connect to the other player and focus on your relationship.
 It’s easy to forget about this when performing on a stage in front of people, and just as easy to forget when trying to make a sale or talking to our significant other.
 But life is about relationships and connections, not material objects or status.